DFE-Digital/npd-find-and-explore/README.md

 ## Static pages

-We use the [https://github.com/thoughtbot/high_voltage](high_voltage gem) to make it easy to build static pages without needing a custom controller/routes.
-For an example see the [app/views/pages/service_start.html.erb](service start page) and check out the documentation.
+We use the [high_voltage gem](https://github.com/thoughtbot/high_voltage) to make it easy to build static pages without needing a custom controller/routes.
+For an example see the [service start page](app/views/pages/service_start.html.erb) and check out the documentation.

 ## Environments
 ### Development